nosami/omnisharp-demo/README.md

 ==============

-Ready made emacs configuration for [omnisharp-emacs](https://github.com/OmniSharp/omnisharp-emacs) with a bunch of plugins ready installed.
+Ready made emacs configuration for [omnisharp-emacs](https://github.com/OmniSharp/omnisharp-emacs) with a bunch of plugins ready installed and keybindings designed to be familiar to VS/Resharper users.

 Don't use this if you already have an emacs installation that you want to keep!!